haozhe02/Go_Climb/README.md

 We are using Django for developing our website

-It is live and running on https://goclimb.onrender.com/
+It is currently down and not running on https://goclimb.onrender.com/ anymore as the database service is expired

 Something to note here is that because we are using a free service to deploy, so the website will be spinned down after 15 minutes of inactivity